 Adultery as an act of Unreasonable Behaviour

 Even if you do not have any evidence of actual adultery, you can, where appropriate, allege an improper relationship with a third party as an act of unreasonable behaviour, provided (for the purposes of our service) that your spouse does not object.
 It should not be necessary to name the third party – it would usually be very undesirable to do so.
+You should not rely on actual adultery as an allegation of unreasonable behaviour, but should issue an adultery petition instead or simply allege an improper relationship.

 Unreasonable behaviour does not have to be deliberate, although the question of intention might be relevant.
 Unreasonable behaviour can be either active or passive, and each case is decided on its own facts.